yoyomanzoortanwir/Seerah/chapter_08.md

 ![2 84](https://user-images.githubusercontent.com/90349598/135095597-ff9173ad-c0da-4004-b39f-e168d9141a50.png)

 At the time of Rasulullah ﷺ, Banu an-Nadir and Qurayzah hated Banu Qaynuqa because they sided with Banu Khazraj in the battle of Bu'ath in 617 AD.
-Thus, while the Jews lived separate from the rest of the Arabs in Yathrib, Banu an-Nadir and Banu Qaynuqa forced Banu Qaynuqa to the outskirts of Madinah.
+Thus, while the Jews lived separate from the rest of the Arabs in Yathrib, Banu an-Nadir and Banu Qurayzah forced Banu Qaynuqa to the outskirts of Madinah.

 <!--  ![](https://upload.wikimedia.org/wikipedia/commons/4/45/Battle_of_Trench_627_CE.png) -->
 | ![غزوة الخندق 2](https://user-images.githubusercontent.com/90349598/135097800-37e8dc83-0c83-4971-bf25-9659528fb184.gif) |